randalltr/prompt-engineering-for-hackers/DISCLAIMER.md

 **This book is for educational and research purposes only.**

-The techniques, prompts, examples, and scenarios described in *Black Hat AI* are provided solely to raise awareness about the security limitations, vulnerabilities, and potential risks associated with large language models (LLMs), artificial intelligence applications, and AI-integrated systems.
+The techniques, prompts, examples, and scenarios described in *Prompt Engineering for Hackers* are provided solely to raise awareness about the security limitations, vulnerabilities, and potential risks associated with large language models (LLMs), artificial intelligence applications, and AI-integrated systems.

 By reading, downloading, cloning, referencing, or distributing this material, **you agree to the following terms**: